stormlrd/.kiro-bmad-template/Kiro-Spec-Converter-Agent-Guide.md

 Tell the agent what aspects to focus on:
 ```
-@spec-converter convert docs/[feature]-prd.md to a Kiro spec
+@kiro-spec-converter convert docs/[feature]-prd.md to a Kiro spec

 Focus on:
 - Data validation and integrity